obsidianmd/obsidian-help/en/Getting started/Update Obsidian.md

 Open **Settings** ->  **About**.

-You can find the current Obsidian version and installer version in the top-left corner.
+You can find the current Obsidian version and installer version in the top left corner.

 To apply any available updates, click **Relaunch**.